It can take a considerable amount of time and resources to create a new contract once the previous one has expired.

 It’s essential to remember that a contract is a legally binding document, so you must be careful when making additions.

-If you’re not confident creating documents that use legal terms, you should look at our standard business document templates to give you an idea of what kind of language to include.
+If you’re not confident in creating documents that use legal terms, you should look at our standard business document templates to give you an idea of what kind of language to include.

-A contract extension is an addendum i.e., a document to be added to your original contract.
+A contract extension is an addendum, i.e., a document to be added to your original contract.
 What you’re not doing is altering the original.

 All changes must comply with the essence of this, or you’re at risk of voiding the whole thing.
 A null and void contract is the same as having no contract.